womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 All existing stockvels can double their savings by also enlisting in this scheme to be donated to.
 This will also boost the Virtual Decentralized P2P Crowd Fund Venture.

-N: SCOPE OF DONATION:
+I 6): SCOPE OF DONATION:

 Financial donations are the base but not the only essential donations.
 Other donations badly needed are in form of
 services: Financial Advice, Counselling, Legal, Spiritual, Business Networking, Educational, Marketing, ICT, etc.

-I: REMUNERATIONS AND SALARIES:
+I 7): REMUNERATIONS AND SALARIES:

 Since by its nature the P2P is not centralized and has no one central pool to keep donations.
 All costs for  services and products are met via donations.
 Not via salaries.
 It is common and a bad practise for origionators, leaders, or controllers to pay themselves millions underground without objectively qualifying that and worse hiding it form other Peers.